shapeoko/Docs/content/index.md

 ##Electrical Wiring##
 [Goto the Instructions](wiring.html)

 The machine is complete when the electronics are wired up to the motors and the belts are installed, allowing movement.
-There are three wiring options, one must be decided on.
+One must make a decision about which wiring option one will use before beginning to assemble the machine.

 ---